harumuki/thorsten-hans.com/_posts/2018-02-21-cronjobs-in-managed-azure-container-services-aks-using-azure-files-and-net-core.md

 ```

-Don’t forget to push the image to a container registry.
-For demonstration purpose, I’ll just push it to the public docker hub.
+Don't forget to push the image to a container registry.
+For demonstration purpose, I'll just push it to the public docker hub.

 ```bash
 docker login